nikitavoloboev/data/research/research.md

 Together with [Learn Anything](https://learn-anything.xyz/), you have all the superpowers of this world to create anything and everything.
 Things that didn't exist before.
 Ideas and thoughts that weren't thought of before.

 In addition to Learn Anything, I also help curate [many curated lists of resources and links](https://github.com/learn-anything/curated-lists#readme).
-I then parse these lists and access them from [Alfred Learn Anything](https://github.com/nikitavoloboev/alfred-learn-anything) worlflow.
+I then parse these lists and access them from [Alfred Learn Anything](https://github.com/nikitavoloboev/alfred-learn-anything) workflow.
 These lists include:
 - [Books](https://github.com/learn-anything/books#interesting-books-) - Both free and paid.
 - [Courses](https://github.com/learn-anything/courses#interesting-courses-)
 - [Blogs](https://github.com/learn-anything/blogs#interesting-blogs-)